huggingface/blog/layerskip.md

 ## Conclusion

-LayerSkip leverages the synergy between early exits, layer dropout, and cache reuse to create a fast and efficient text generation pipeline.
+LayerSkip leverages the synergy between early exit, layer dropout, and cache reuse to create a fast and efficient text generation pipeline.
 By training the model to unembed outputs from different layers and optimizing the verification process with caches, this approach strikes a balance between speed and accuracy.
 As a result, it significantly improves inference times in large language models